Skip to main content

 Recall that cardiac muscle shares a few characteristics with both skeletal muscle and smooth muscle, but it has some unique properties of its own.
 Not the least of these exceptional properties is its ability to initiate an electrical potential at a fixed rate that spreads rapidly from cell to cell to trigger the contractile mechanism.
 This property is known as autorhythmicity.
 Neither smooth nor skeletal muscle can do this.
 Heart rate is modulated by the endocrine and nervous systems.

-This page titled 17: The Cardiovascular System - The Heart is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17: The Cardiovascular System - The Heart is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.